Startr/WEB-Sage.Education-docs/docs/tutorials/tips/contributing-tutorial.md

 ---

 :::warning
-This tutorial is a community contribution and is not supported by the Open WebUI team.
-It serves only as a demonstration on how to customize Open WebUI for your specific use case.
+This tutorial is a community contribution and is not supported by the Sage WebUI team.
+It serves only as a demonstration on how to customize Sage WebUI for your specific use case.
 Want to contribute?
 Check out the contributing tutorial.
 :::

 # Contributing Tutorials

-We appreciate your interest in contributing tutorials to the Open WebUI documentation.
+We appreciate your interest in contributing tutorials to the Sage WebUI documentation.
 Follow the steps below to set up your environment and submit your tutorial.

 ## Steps

 1. **Fork the `openwebui/docs` GitHub Repository**

-   - Navigate to the [Open WebUI Docs Repository](https://github.com/open-webui/docs) on GitHub.
+   - Navigate to the [Sage WebUI Docs Repository](https://github.com/open-webui/docs) on GitHub.
    - Click the **Fork** button at the top-right corner to create a copy under your GitHub account.

 2. **Enable GitHub Actions**